 - Instead of spending lots of money on a personalised family tree, why not make one yourself?
 All you need is a canvas and some bits and pieces to make your family members.
 Scrabble tiles make a nice modern piece and even the least crafty people can manage this idea!
 Instead of scrabble letters you could make little people out of stones, lego figures, buttons – get creative!

 You don’t have to spend much money to show that you care.
 It’s the thought that counts after all.

 - There are so many different types of subscription nowadays – gin, cake, tea, magazine, bath bomb, make up.
 You name it, they’ve got it.
 It’s a nice different present and you can choose something that your mum really likes to be sent straight to her house every month, so she has a little treat every few weeks.
 Search online for ideas.

 - We all take so many photos on our phones these days, but they usually end up sitting there, not being printed.
 A photo book or collage makes a lovely thoughtful present, and there are usually lots of deals around holidays like Mothers’ Day.
 You can get photos printed onto almost anything.

 - Make your mum/partner feel special with an experience or day out.
 There are endless deals online for afternoon tea, cocktail making, spa sessions, theatre trips, race car days etc. A special day out doesn’t have to cost the world.
 Keep an eye on discount websites like Groupon and lastminute.com.

 - A personalised piece of jewellery is a lovely way for mum to be reminded of her children wherever she goes.
 You can get names, special dates, finger prints, birth stones, or anything else significant put onto a necklace or bracelet for a precious, individual gift.
 Websites like Etsy and Not on the High Street have lots.

-Please share your ideas with us, and tag us in your photos on the Your East Sussex Instagram account!
+Please share your ideas with us, and tag us in your photos on Your East Sussex Instagram!